I’ve always loved road trips.

 Blyde River Canyon Entrance Fee: R 30 per person.

 For your second day along the Panorama Route, grab some breakfast at Harrie’s Pancakes and make your way to Lone Creek Falls.
 It’s a 68m high waterfall and one of the most beautiful natural wonders in the area.

 There’s a viewpoint that goes up the one side of the falls, and while there is a picnic area, no swimming is allowed.
 If you’re bringing your camera equipment, bring along a waterproof bag, the spray from the waterfall is no joke!

 Entrance Fee for Lone Creek Falls: R 20.00 per person

-Lisbon Falls is my favourite waterfall along the Panorama Route in South Africa!
+Lisbon Falls is one of my favourite waterfalls in South Africa!
 It’s an impressive 90m drop, making it the highest waterfall in Mpumalanga!

 But don’t just take in the view from the top of the falls at the parking lot.
 There is a hiking trail that winds all the way down to the base of the falls.

 You will need hiking shoes or closed shoes that have good grip to get up and down safely.
 There are angry ants that will bite your toes and if it’s been raining the terrain is slippery.